A guide to care home insurance

 - Employers’ liability is a legal requirement for anyone employing staff either paid or unpaid.
 If, for instance, one of your carers suffers an injury or loss due to your negligence or the negligence of the company, the carer may sue you.
 This covers you for any compensation costs and legal fees.

 - Directors’ and Officers’ liability or D&O liability protects your management staff from negligent acts and omissions.
 These may relate to unfair dismissals, contract issues and health and safety concerns which lead to a loss or injury.
-It’s important to note that for directors and officers, they are held personally liable and so insurance is often considered essential.
+It’s important to note that for directors’ and officers’, they are held personally liable and so insurance is often considered essential.

 Unlike clinical treatment, care in a nursing home or care home is often to do with judgement as opposed to factual and evidential action.
-Your carers will be skilled in what they do and usually have several qualifications, but their decisions are often determined by best practices to ensure the resident or patient is as comfortable as they can be.
+Your carers will be skilled in what they do and usually have several qualifications, but their decisions are often determined by best practice to ensure the resident or patient is as comfortable as they can be.

 Buildings and contents

 Of course, your business is home for your residents or patients.
 Ensuring ample furniture is provided should be a necessity, from wardrobes and cupboards to tables and kitchen apparatus.
+If these are accidentally damaged you are likely to need to replace them.

 In such cases, business interruption insurance can help.
 This cover is aimed at stemming the tide between the initial loss and any continuing loss you suffer, short-term or long-term.
 So, if you do suffer a flood or fire, the costs of rehousing residents, replacing contents and refurbishing the building itself can be covered.